dhh1128/sivanea.com/camel-in-the-rain.md

 Afraid, I pause and splash,
 and shy the sweet, sweet wet,
 and drink, and choke, and cry;
-for I don't know the water, yet.
+for I don't know the water, yet.</p>